Cataracts are a common eye condition where cloudy patches affect the lens of an eye so a person's vision seems misty or blurred.

 An older type of cataract surgery is intracapsular cataract surgery, during which the lens is not taken apart but removed in one piece.
 Rarely used today, this procedure requires a larger cut than extracapsular surgery but may be required in special cases such as trauma or dislocated lenses.

-After the cataract is removed, the surgeon usually replaces it with a new, manmade lens called an intraocular lens or IOL.
+After the cataract is removed, the surgeon usually replaces it with a new, artificial lens called an intraocular lens (IOL).
 This procedure is called "intraocular lens implantation".

 The IOL is a clear plastic or silicone lens selected to fit your eye and help restore normal vision.
 It doesn’t require any special care.

 The IOL focuses light onto the retina to help improve your vision.
 Still, even if your natural lens is replaced with an intraocular lens, you probably will need a new eyeglass prescription.